passlab/ompparser/README.md

 1. Being integrated with ROSE compiler (ongoing work)

 ## Contribution
 Submit your feature request or contribution as github pull request to this repository.
-We requires all new contributions must be made with the similar license.
+We require all new contributions must be made with the similar license.

 ## Acknowledge and Support
 The work has been performed with support from Department of Energy Lawrence Livermore National Laboratory and the National Science Foundation.
 To cite, please refer to following paper: